1. Simple SIR model with gamma distributed lengths of stay

 : Discrete exponential distribution with parameterrate

-d_gamma(scale, shape)
+d_gamma(rate, shape)

-: Discrete gamma distribution with parametersscale
+: Discrete gamma distribution with parametersrate

 andshape